 Eccles Centre, British Library

-This event is sponsored by the Eccles Centre for American Studies at the British Library in collaboration with the US Embassy, London.
+This event is sponsored by the Eccles Centre for American Studies at the British Library.